engineyard/ey-docs/pages/customize-your-deployment.md

 into on GitHub at [[https://github.com/engineyard/engineyard-serverside/blob/master/lib/engineyard-serverside/deploy.rb]] We guarantee the top level tasks (bundle, symlink_configs, enable_maintenance_page, migrate, symlink, restart, disable_maintenance_page, and cleanup_old_releases) will remain consistent and in a consistent order.
-All other methods in the class are subject (but unlikely) to change.
+All other methods in the class are subject to change.

 ### Example: GitHub style deploy